- On View

 The beautiful Union Theatre has had many incarnations over the years; in addition to being a movie and playhouse, it has hosted church meetings as well as serving, appropriately enough, as a meeting hall for the Tile Layers Union Local #18.

-The theatre was built as a cinema in 1915.
+The theatre was purpose-built as a motion picture hall in 1910.
 Using building and remodel records in addition to city directories, we have been able to piece together a timeline of the Union's history, and are on a continuing mission to uncover images and stories of this great neighborhood theatre.
 The theatre has had many different proprietors and names during the years it served as an entertainment venue, including being a part of the Fairyland chain of Southern California film theatres from 1915-1926.

 In 1935, former screen vamp Louise Glaum opened an acting school and playhouse here, calling it Louise Glaum’s Little Theater at Union Square.
 Then in 1939, it was reconfigured back into a film venue, the Union, and operated under that name until it closed in 1953.